The ROG Ally is a new handheld gaming PC from ASUS launching next month. Here's what you need to know, including official specs, price and more.

 The ROG Ally uses a Custom AMD Ryzen Z1 Chip

-The ASUS Rog Ally will use an all-new custom AMD chip dubbed the Ryzen Z1.
+The ASUS Rog Ally uses an all-new custom AMD chip dubbed the Ryzen Z1.
 ASUS detailed that this chip has a "cutting-edge APU design", offering "maximum performance for gamers".

 The company confirmed that thanks to this new AMD chip, initial ROG Ally tests suggest that we can expect to see performance along the lines of 60-70 FPS in Hogwarts Legacy, 75-80 FPS in Call of Duty, Modern Warfare II and 85 FPS in NBA 2K23.